 All courses offered as part of our regular curriculum are subject to a rigorous approval process.
-The same approval process is required of any modifications to the curriculum (new courses, adjustments to majors, pre-requisites, etc.) Guidelines and checklists are found on the Curriculum Committee Blackboard site (see also the relevant section of the Faculty Manual for more information on the Curriculum Committee charter and composition).
+The same approval process is required of any modifications to the curriculum (new courses, adjustments to majors, pre-requisites, etc.) Guidelines and checklists are found on the Curriculum Committee Blackboard site64 (see also the relevant section of the Faculty Manual2 for more information on the Curriculum Committee charter and composition).

 All proposals of new courses or new sequences of courses are subject to departmental approval.
-To present a course-proposal to your department you need to write up a full syllabus with a detailed topic list for each week and a bibliography (see syllabus template available online).
-Feedback on proposals usually takes place orally during a department meeting; this is the occasion for explaining your course further to colleagues, for noting such feedback and for adjusting the proposal in line with the collective wisdom of the department.
+To present a course-proposal to your department you need to write up a full syllabus with a detailed topic list for each week and a bibliography (see syllabus template (see syllabus template (sau ally takes place orally during a department meeting; this is the occasion for explaining your course further to colleagues, for noting such feedback and for adjusting the proposal in line with the collective wisdom of the department.